Usman Khan Tarakai: Early life

-He was born on 1 September 1947 in Swabi Pakistan.
+He was born on 1 September 1947 in the Swabi District, Khyber Pakhtunkhwa.
+He was from the Tarakai tribe of Ghilzai Pashtuns.

 He worked as a technical advisor for Al Jazeera in Qatar before entering politics.

 Political career

 Engr.
-Usman Tarakai was elected to the National Assembly of Pakistan as an independent candidate from Constituency NA-12 (Swabi-I) in 2008 Pakistani general election.
+Usman Tarakai was elected to the National Assembly of Pakistan as an independent candidate from Constituency NA-12 (Swabi-I) in the 2008 Pakistani general election.
 He received 49,872 votes and defeated Asfandyar Wali Khan of Awami National Party.

-Tarakai was re-elected to the National Assembly as a candidate of Awami Jamhuri Ittehad Pakistan from Constituency NA-12 (Swabi-I) in 2013 Pakistani general election.
+Tarakai was re-elected to the National Assembly as a candidate of Awami Jamhuri Ittehad Pakistan (AJIP) from Constituency NA-12 (Swabi-I) in the 2013 Pakistani general election.
 He received 56,680 votes and defeated a Haji Rahman Ullah of ANP.

-In 2016, Awami Jamhuri Ittehad Pakistan merged into Pakistan Tehreek-e-Insaf (PTI).
+In 2015, AJIP merged into Pakistan Tehreek-e-Insaf (PTI).

-He was re-elected to the National Assembly as a candidate of PTI from Constituency NA-19 (Swabi-II) in 2018 Pakistani general election.
+He was re-elected to the National Assembly as a candidate of PTI from Constituency NA-19 (Swabi-II) in the 2018 Pakistani general election.
 He received 83,903 votes and defeated Waris Khan, a joint candidate of ANP and other political parties.

+On 18 May 2023, he left the PTI due to the 2023 Pakistani protests.
+Six days later, on 24 May 2023, he joined the Pakistan People's Party (PPP).